 If you thought the past month or so was cold, that wasn’t winter.
 It was still autumn.
 Today is actually the first day of winter.
 Woohoo, right?
 Anyway, I couldn’t help thinking of this song when realizing today is the first day of winter.
 (Go here for the Mandarin version.)
 This song also reminds me of the movie called The New Marvelous Double (新孖寶妙探) that starred Deric Wan and Bryan Leung.
 The song was played during the scene when Deric and Bryan’s characters were in a bar.
-The song was focused on more when Deric’s character was on his way to the restroom and bumped into Joey’s character and Joey’s character’s brother-in-law, which ended up in some argument.
+The song was focused on more when Deric’s character was on his way to the restroom and bumped into Joey Leung’s character and Joey’s character’s brother-in-law, which ended up in some argument.
 To be honest, at that moment, Joey looked like Aaron Kwok from behind, lol.

-This is a light comedy and a rare gem of the ’90s.
+This was a light comedy and a rare gem of the ’90s.
 Seriously, many might not think much of it, but I thought it was awesome.
 Well, okay, not awesome, but probably one of those that I could just sit back and enjoy without it spoiling because of some lame ending or overly complicated, unnecessary dramas.

 Liu Wai Hung as Hung Chau Sang (洪秋生).
 An electrician that worked for a fussy boss.
-His luck turned when he rescued a wealthy man and got an opportunity to work at a large company (due to public pressures mostly because the incident was published in various news media).
+His luck turned when he rescued a wealthy man and got an opportunity to work at a large company (due to public pressure mostly because the incident was published in various news media).
 He seemed quite strange and possibly bordering on the greedy side initially.
 However, he was quite hardworking.
 It was just that he refused to be bullied at times and could appear to be a busybody at other times.
 He wasn’t despicable or scheming in any way.
-He accidentally got the opportunity but wasn’t too into wanting to push his connections with the big boss forward.
+He accidentally got the opportunity but wasn’t too into wanting to push his connections with the big boss onward.
 Everything seemed to happen so fast at first and because the big boss had misled him with some promises.
 What I liked about him even more was how he didn’t use Yik Lian’s connection to forward his cause later nor did he go on some lame ego trip with their different backgrounds either.
 Yes, he was indeed discouraged when called upon by Yik Lian’s father and was given some ‘down talk’.
 Yet he didn’t dwell long.
 Instead of taking it out on her or others around him, he chose to work hard in understanding the company and their business deals even more.
 He also learned various languages on the side and their customs to help with business and other formal gatherings.
-It wasn’t like he was some clueless guy either, but it was shown that he was an excellent dancer (via the scene where they had that one dance off in the restaurant).
-He was just a down to earth type of guy that didn’t show off all the time like some people always putting up that ‘air’ like they were royal.
+It wasn’t like he was some clueless guy either, but it was shown that he was an excellent dancer (via the scene where they had that one dance-off in the restaurant).
+He was just a down to earth type of guy that didn’t show off all the time like some people always put up that ‘air’ like they were royal.
 This was the second time watching Liu Wai Hung portraying a character who worked for a cheap, rich boss.
 He delivered quite nicely and distinguished well between both characters.
-It made me realized he wasn’t type-cast.
+It made me realized he wasn’t typecast.

 Sheren Tang as Kam Yik Lian (金忆莲).
 A successful, independent career woman.
 Also the daughter of Kam Chi Wai yet her talent rose above that of just depending on family connections.
 It was just that she had chosen to help her father.
 She lived up to being a smart heroine.
-Not having that title just for the sake of some background info and then ended up losing ground like some other female leads in other dramas.
+Not having that title just for the sake of some background info and then ending up losing ground like some other female leads in other dramas.
 She knew to stay away from certain shady parties and also knew when to apologize if she had misunderstood someone.
 Her only weakness–which no one could fault her for was her constant sleep episodes.
 I have to say that Sheren wasn’t on the top of my ‘favorite’ list among all the ’80s actors/actresses–although I had watched the majority of her dramas of back then.
 This one changed my mind regarding her completely.
 Her character in here wasn’t just on one spectrum of the scale or the other.
 The mixture of personalities her character possessed in here made her much more interesting and her acting lively–and real.
-Even if this drama wasn’t much according to some people whom rather watch the so-called ‘high quality one’ with ‘star-dubbed’ cast, BUT this one allowed me to love Sheren.
+Even if this drama wasn’t much according to some people who rather watch the so-called ‘high-quality one’ with ‘star-dubbed’ cast, BUT this one allowed me to love Sheren.

 Marco Ngai as Lee Ching Wan (李青云).
 Hung Chau Sang’s roommate.
 He was a down to earth guy and somewhat silly at times but good in general.
 He was funny in his own way and seemed a bit dumb at times yet he was indeed quite sincere.
 He wasn’t a doormat type of character either.
 It was a bit hard to figure out his character at times–not because of Marco’s acting or the script either.
 But it was because I realized they did not make his character one dimensional (like they often did with honest characters for other dramas).